Front Row: Deputy Marvin, Sgt. Hartman, Kari Neuhaus, Chief Deputy Whitney,

 With the growth of local law enforcement, there has been a change in the role of the Sheriff.
 The Sheriff’s Office has progressed towards doing those police functions that have countywide implications and are best handled county wide.
 These would include Sheriff’s patrol, Jail, Civil Process, Criminal Investigations, Weapons Permits, D.A R.E. and School Resource Officers, Accident Investigators, and Consumer Fraud, as well as all other generalized law enforcement duties.

 The Sheriff takes an active role in facilitating the coordination of law enforcement activities in the county.
 In Bremer County the Sheriff accomplishes the above tasks by having Deputies carry out many of the sworn duties.
-A total of 11 Deputy Sheriffs and a Chief Deputy currently are employed by the Sheriff’s Office.
-The Sheriff’s Office is also contracted by the cities of Plainfield and Fredericka to provide police protection, a common practice in rural Iowa counties.
+A total of 11 Deputy Sheriffs, one Chief Deputy, and one Sargant are currently employed by the Sheriff’s Office.
+The Sheriff’s Office is also contracted by the cities of Plainfield and Frederika to provide police protection, a common practice in rural Iowa counties.
 Although all Deputies are responsible for a basic understanding of all elements of law enforcement, two Deputies primarily focus on investigations, including criminal investigations and drug investigations.
 Three Deputies focus on civil process serving and the remainder work patrol.
-A part-time reserve Deputy currently serves as the county school resource officer, serving 7 school districts throughout the county.
-The Sheriff’s Office also has two secretarial positions and 12 jailers.
-The Sheriff also is in charge of communications for Bremer County, which includes communications for all emergency services, which requires a staff of 6 full-time employees and 1 part-time.
+A Deputy currently serves as the county School Resource Officer, serving 7 school districts throughout the county.
+The Sheriff’s Office also has two secretarial positions and numerous jailers.
+The Sheriff is also in charge of communications for Bremer County, which includes communications for all emergency services.

 Bremer County Sheriff Mission Statement